 Marina at Keppel Bay Yacht Charter

 A chance to live the high life on the high seas?
 Sign us up!
 Marina at Keppel Bay offers a wide range of luxury yachts available for charter, such as designer-fitted flagship The Admiral, which fits up to 20 people.
-There are also a ton of family-friendly entertainment options ranging from inflatable toys to fishing rods and kayaks, and even a barbecue grill on board.
-Psst…if you book The Admiral by 30 April 2018 and sail by 30 June 2018, you get to enjoy promotional rates from $1600 for 20 people.
+Soak in the deluxe interiors and expansive lounge spaces, while enjoying a ton of family-friendly entertainment options ranging from inflatable toys to fishing rods and kayaks.
+Psst… there’s even a barbecue grill on board!

 ONE15 Luxury Yachting